wallish77/wlsh_nodes/README.md

 The regular checkpoint loader with an output that provides the name of the loaded model as a string for use in saving filenames

 ### KSamplerAdvanced (WLSH)
-Modified version of the advanced KSampler to return the `denoising` option for experimentation
+Modified version of the advanced KSampler to return the `denoising` option for experimentation.
+Also provides the INFO output that provides sampler settings for use in other nodes.

 ### Seed to Number
 Converts a `SEED` type to an `INT`, which was needed for some third party nodes